dnyaneshwarnagre/dnyaneshwarnagre/README.md

 ###

 <p align="left">✨ I'm a passionate and creative software developer who loves solving problems with elegant solutions.
-I've completed a Bachelor's degree in Computer Engineering and 7 years of experience in full-stack web development.<br><br>✨ I'm great at working together, using clear communication to bridge the gap between tech and non-tech teams.
+I've completed a Bachelor's degree in Computer Engineering and experience in full-stack web development.<br><br>✨ I'm great at working together, using clear communication to bridge the gap between tech and non-tech teams.
 Skilled in Java, Spring, Microservices, JavaScript, and ReactJS.
 Open to collaborating!<br><br>📚 I like keeping up with industry trends and tech updates.</p>

 ###